For those very familiar with Facebook ads, link clicks vs landing page views comparison should not be strange to you.

 Some unconfirmed reports say that Facebook’s algorithm records any tap on the ad (especially on mobile) as ‘link clicks’.

-What this means is that when a Facebook user taps on an ad to expand it or ‘see more’ of the ad copy, without clicking the link on the ad, the algorithm records this as ‘link clicks’.
+This means that when a Facebook user taps on an ad to expand it or ‘see more’ of the ad copy without clicking the link on the ad, the algorithm records this as ‘link clicks’.

 In addition, both goals require action from a Facebook user.